Estimates for the Gelfand widths of intersections of finite-dimensional balls: Proofs of main results

+Now we prove \eqref{est_big_n} for $p_r\le 2$.
 Notice that it suffices to consider the case $a\frac{\nu_1}{\nu_r} > \frac{1}{\sqrt{2}}$ (otherwise, by \eqref{ne_vkl}, the problem can be reduced to estimating $d^n(\nu_1B_{p_1}^N, \, l_q^N)$ and applying assertion 3 of Theorem \ref{spg_teor}; by the remark after the formulation of this theorem, the constant in the lower estimate is absolute).

 We have We define the number $\tilde p_1$ by the equation